 In 2015/16 the 15 UK National Parks established a joint company "National Parks Partnerships LLP" to develop corporate partnerships at a national level.
 Mark Holroyd, the Authority's former Transport, Access and Sustainable Tourism Manager, is one of the ten board members of the new company.
-All of the National Parks, including this Authority, have given initial funding of £20,000 each to the venture and a further £10,000 will be invested in early 2018/19.
+All of the National Parks, including this Authority, have given initial funding of £30,000 each to the venture and a further £10,000 will be invested in early 2019/20.

-One Member of the Authority is a Director of New Forest Produce Ltd (New Forest Marque) who received a grant from the Authority of £25,000 in 2017/18 (£15,400 in 2016/17).
+One Member and one Senior Officer of the Authority are Directors of New Forest Produce Ltd (New Forest Marque) who received a grant from the Authority of £22,000 in 2018/19 (£25,000 in 2017/18).